This post includes affiliate links.

 Now make the little flap that goes over the bow to hold it all together.

 R1: starting from the 2nd ch from the hook, 1 hdc in each ch (15 sts)

 R2: 1 hdc in each st. Keep a long tail to use for sewing.

 Fasten off and use your ends to sew up the ends when making the bow.
 In order to make the bow, fold the large rectangle piece such that ends fold over.
 Now squish the middle together and lay the small flap over and sew the ends together.

 Now sew the bow (where you just sewed the flap together) to the ribbon on the pillow.
-At this point, you can sew the ribbon also to the pillow, although I did not do that.
+At this point, if you wish, you can also sew the ribbon to the pillow.

 The Break-Through Moment: What to do with the Present Pillow?